SAMCRODE/twillingbot-mobile/README.md

 First you need to clone this repository, and after that you need to install the project, it was builted with expo, please refer https://expo.io/learn to know how to run this app.

+### Backend

+You can use the backend https://github.com/rafaelcsva/twilling-backend instance that is running on https://twillingbot.herokuapp.com, so you dont need to care about it.